 Schools must have suitable hardware and reliable access to the internet in order to conduct assessments.
-Visit the Online National Assessment Platform for up-to-date information about technical requirements and devices for NAPLAN.
+Visit the Assessment Platform website for up-to-date information about technical requirements and devices for NAPLAN.

 Bring your own device

 Schools with BYOD laptops or tablets for NAPLAN need to manage these devices to ensure that the assessments run smoothly.
 Schools and parents/carers should also consider the accessibility of the device and its compatibility with assistance technology used by students with disability.